Sick and Tired (Anastacia song)

 "Sick and Tired" is a song by American singer-songwriter Anastacia from her third studio album, Anastacia (2004).
-"Sick and Tired" was written by Anastacia, Dallas Austin, and Glen Ballard; as a hook line, it samples vocals sung in Punjabi from the song "Let the Music Play" by Italian music project Shamur.
-The song was released as the album's second single on July 19, 2004, to positive reception from music critics.
+"Sick and Tired" was written by Anastacia, Dallas Austin, and Glen Ballard; as a hook line, it samples vocals sung by Sohan Lal in Punjabi from the sample library "Deepest India" (also used in "Let the Music Play" by Italian music project Shamur).
+The sentence repeated in the sample ("Dil La Liya Be-parvah dey naal") can be translated as "I gave my heart to someone who does not care".

+"Sick and Tired" was released as the album's second single on July 19, 2004, to positive reception from music critics.
 The single reached number one in the Czech Republic, charted at number two on the European Hot 100, and peaked inside the top five in several countries, including Austria, Denmark, Germany, Italy, the Netherlands, Spain, Switzerland, and the United Kingdom.

 Critical reception and composition

 AllMusic editor Matthew Chisling said that Anastacia "seams a bit of R&B into her melodies."
 Caroline Sullivan of The Guardian wrote that on "Sick and Tired" Anastacia claims: "I'm sick and tired of being sick and tired.
 She sounds it."
 Andy Gill of The Independent clarified that this song is not ironically connected to Anastacia's fight with cancer but a "complaint about a lover's 'so malign' attitude."
 Stylus Magazine editor Dom Passantino referenced the sampled vocal in the song, opining "she can't just throw down some random Indian guy singing as a hook and then go 'Yo, whatever he said then I'm that'... except she does."
 He concluded that the song is "genuinely interesting, genuinely experimental, and [a] genuinely good single".